The Coal Loader has all sorts of events and activities to get involved with, and a variety of ways to visit.

 Phone 9936 8100 or email firstname.lastname@example.org

-Parking is limited so we encourage you to come by:
+Parking is limited so we encourage you to:

 - Walk - visit us as part of several amazing North Sydney walking routes

-- Bike – secure bike parking available North Sydney Cycling Map (5MB)
+- Bike – secure bike parking available North Sydney Cycling Map (7MB)

 - Public Transport - we are an easy 10 minute walk from Waverton station (bikes carried free on weekends) www.transportnsw.info

-- Car - limited parking is available in nearby streets including Balls Head Drive and Waterhen Drive.
-Parking is also permitted in designated areas inside the adjacent Balls Head Reserve
+- Car - limited parking in nearby streets such as Balls Head Drive and Waterhen Drive, also in marked bays inside the adjacent Balls Head Reserve

 - School Bus - drop off point is on Waterhen Drive, refer to this Site Map (1MB)

-Community volunteers work with Council to propagate local native plants for use in bushland rehabilitation, streetscape enhancements (green corridors), habitat gardens, citizenship ceremonies and community give-aways.
-Find out when the Nursery volunteers meet.
+Volunteers work with Council to propagate local native plants for use in bushland rehabilitation, streetscape enhancements (green corridors), habitat gardens, citizenship ceremonies and community give-aways.
+Find out more and come along when the Community Nursery volunteers meet.

 Bring your students on a school excursion to learn about all aspects of sustainability.
-The Coal Loader features a sustainably retrofitted cottage with learning materials; wetlands; community garden; native bushland nursery; historical tunnels; Aboriginal engravings; parklands and a beautiful bushland reserve right next door.
+The Coal Loader features a sustainably retrofitted cottage with learning materials; wetlands; community gardens; native bushland nursery; historical tunnels; Aboriginal engravings; the platform green roof; parklands and a beautiful bushland reserve right next door.
 Our historic 2.8ha waterfront site has been retrofitted with state-of-the-art sustainable technologies.

-Use this Self-guided Map (1MB), or view the interpretive signs on site to do your own walking tour.
-North Sydney Council staff are in the Genia McCaffery building during opening hours for assistance.
-Please inform Council if you are bringing a group of 10 or more for a self-guided tour.
-Call the Coal Loader Coordinator on 9936 8100.
+For individuals and groups under 10 people, use this self-guided Map (1MB), or view the interpretive signs on site to do your own walking tour.
+Staff are in the office (Genia McCaffery Centre) during opening hours for assistance.
+Please contact us if you are bringing a group of 10 or more for a self-guided tour.

 Walk from the Coal Loader to Balls Head Reserve

-Balls Head Reserve is the largest bushland remnant in North Sydney.
-The pathways are part of the North Sydney Circle Walk (Waverton to Wollstonecraft section) and the Regional Harbour Circle Walk (Balls Head Loop).
+Balls Head Reserve is our largest bushland remnant in North Sydney.
+The pathways are part of the North Sydney Circle Walk (Waverton to Wollstonecraft section), and the Harbour Circle Walk (Balls Head Loop).